 This left us with a space on the other side (which was better in the end) that I turned into a little reading corner with the blue ottoman and elephant art.

 I had a reader email me about a charcoal bed for her son, she worried whether it was too trendy.
-I replied that it was definitely trendy, and if possible, the best colour would be either blue or black or a medium brown wood stain.
+I replied that it was definitely trendy, and if possible, the best colour would be either a blue, black or a pale or medium brown wood stain.

-For girls, the best colour is white, a colour or a medium brown wood stain.
+For girls, the best colour is white, a colour, pale or medium brown wood stain.

 Choosing charcoal is like choosing red.
 You need to repeat charcoal in the room so that it looks intentional.
 It’s technically not a neutral.
 Just like charcoal wood floors, it looks best if grey is repeated in the room.
 If you choose pale or medium brown wood floors, you won’t be as bossed around.

 The first room (above) with the navy blue walls and dresser, the charcoal crib looks like ‘We tried to match it and we failed”.
 It would have been better in a medium brown tone.
 Charcoal needs contrast, NOT more colours in the same value.